eurisko-us/eurisko-us.github.io/_pages/courses.md

 <br>Prerequisites: Machine Learning
 </i></font>
 <p><font size="3em">
-    <i>Intelligent Systems</i> involves using evolutionary algorithms to develop agents that behave intelligently in complex environments.
+    <i>Intelligent Systems</i> involves developing agents that behave intelligently in complex environments.
 Students reproduce academic papers leading up to Blondie24, a neuroevolution-based game-playing agent that learned to play checkers without having any access to information regarding human-expert strategies, and continue implementing Space Empires with the goal of designing artificially intelligent agents to play it.
 Students work primarily in Python and Node.js.
     </font></p>

  <font size="3em"><ul>